 Baker & McKenzie’s top tips for interviews:

-We hope you have found this article informative and we look forward to helping you throughout your application process, good luck!
+We hope you have found this page informative and we look forward to helping you throughout your application process, good luck.